zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

  [end of dialogue]

 Jermaine says to Bethany, “Wait!” meaning “Stop – d on’t do what you are about to do.”
 He says, “You shouldn’t” – you should not –  “bid on that auction right now.
 Wait until the last minute.”
-“To bid” (bid) is to s ay how much you are willing to pay for something, usually in a situation where there i s more than one person interested in buying whatever it is you’re interest ed in buying.
+“To bid” (bid) is to s ay how much you are willing to pay for something, usually in a situation where there is more than one person interested in buying whatever it is you’re interest ed in buying.
 Normally we bid at an event called an “auction” (auction).

 An “auction” is where either someone in person (sta nding in front of you) or online is selling something, and a number of differ ent people are interested in buying it.
 Each person says how much he or she is w illing to pay for it.
 When you say how much you want to pay for something – when y ou are, in effect, offering to buy something – that’s called a “bid.”